christyson/Veracode-Break-The-Build-By-Severity/README.md

-This project contains three python scripts:
+This project contains three python scripts useful for working with Veracode projects:

     1. breadthebuildbyseverity.py    - this will start an upload and scan, wait for it to complete and then once that is done